EmreSoftware/Deathverse/SECURITY.md

 **Please don’t open a public issue.**

 Instead, report it privately:
-- Send me a direct message on GitHub (@EmreSoftware)
-- Or open a private vulnerability report via GitHub’s built-in “Security → Advisories” feature (preferred)
+- Open a private vulnerability report via GitHub’s built-in “Security → Advisories” feature

 Include as much info as possible:
 - Description of the issue